Generic name: fluticasone and salmeterol [ floo-TIK-a-sone, sal-ME-te-rol ]

 Common side effects of Advair HFA may include:

 cold symptoms such as stuffy nose, sneezing, sore throat; or

 ear infection (in a child)--fever, ear pain or full feeling, trouble hearing, drainage from the ear, fussiness.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Advair HFA (fluticasone and salmeterol)?
+What other drugs will affect Advair HFA?

-This list is not complete and many other drugs can interact with fluticasone and salmeterol.
+This list is not complete and many other drugs may affect Advair HFA.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.